p-alik/gearmand/docs/libgearman.rst

 for both web and embedded usage.
 It handles the work behind routing particular keys to specific servers that you specify (and values are matched based on server order as supplied by you).
-It implements both the client and worker interfaces.
+It implements both the :term:`client` and :term:`worker` interfaces.

-All operations are performed against either a :c:type:`gearman_client_st`  structure or a :c:type:`gearman_worker_st`.
+All operations are performed against either a client, ie :c:type:`gearman_client_st` or worker, ie :c:type:`gearman_worker_st`.

-These structures can either be dynamically allocated or statically allocated and then initialized by gearman_create().
+Client and Worker structures can either be dynamically allocated or statically allocated.
+They must then b initialized by :c:func:`gearman_client_create()` or :c:func:`gearman_worker_create()`.

 Functions have been written in order to encapsulate all structures in the library.
-It is recommended that you operate directly against the structure.
+It is recommended that you do not operate directly against the structure.

 Nearly all functions return a :c:type:`gearman_return_t` value.
 This value can be translated to a printable string with :c:func:`gearman_strerror()`.

 :c:type:`gearman_client_st` and :c:type:`gearman_worker_st` structures are thread-safe, but each thread must contain its own structure (that is, if you want to share these among threads you must provide your own locking).
 No global variables are used in this library.